Symbiosis-Quantum-Club/Quantum-Computing-and-QML-a-Comprehensive-Roadmap/CONTRIBUTING.md

 ## **Here's how you can help contribute:**

 Thank you for your interest in contributing to this repository!
 We welcome contributions from everyone, whether you're a beginner or an experienced developer.
-Your contributions help improve the quality of the content and make quantum programming more accessible to learners.
+Your contributions help improve the quality of the content and make quantum programming more accessible to everyone!

-## How to Contribute

 ### 1. Fork the Repository
 Start by forking the repository to your own GitHub account.
 This allows you to make changes without affecting the original project.